 A Rolex Yachtmaster II

 An honorable mention in this article is also the Rolex Daytona two-tone in stainless steel & gold - reference numbers 16523, 116523, and 116503.
 These models sell anywhere from around $10,000 to $18,000 on the used market - considering this is less than an all stainless steel Daytona will cost you, it seems like somewhat of a bargain for a watch that looks nearly identical, and has gold components.
-To really take these models to the next level, add our black rubber strap for Rolex - you now have a Daytona that looks very similar to the beautiful Everose Daytona, which will run you north of $28,000.
+To really take these models to the next level, add our black Rolex rubber strap - you now have a Daytona that looks very similar to the beautiful Everose Daytona, which will run you north of $28,000.

 Rolex watches vary greatly in price depending on the material, complication, year (vintage or modern), and overall exclusivity of the piece.
 Rolex watches are known to be a solid investment, and prices have generally risen over time.
 Whether a Newman Daytona or an Oyster Perpetual, a Rolex is a Rolex and owning one is a special feeling.